 The VLSAA is now accepting self-nominations for three at-large director position and one alumni trustee position.
 Candidates for alumni trustee must have served one full three year term on the VLSAA Board of Directors.

-The VLSAA Board of Directors nomination period is open from Tuesday, May 3-Friday, May 27, 2016.
+The VLSAA Board of Directors nomination period is open from Tuesday, May 3-Wednesday, June 15, 2016.